laurent-greyling/boer/README.md

-# boer
+## Boer
-A signalR notification app
+- A signalR notification app in Xamarin.
+See BoerCom, BoerStuur, BoerOntvang
+- (Also want to do some things with push notifications)

-# BoerCom
+## BoerCom
 SignalR server - console app

-# BoerStuur
+## BoerStuur
 Purpose - send signalr message via server on start - xamarin android app

-# BoerOntvang
+## BoerOntvang
 Purpose - receive message from from BoerStuur and display messages on start - xamarin android app